StudioCherno/Hazel-Docs/src/HazelForEngineers/AssetSystem/ImplementingNewAssets.md

 If you want to associate your asset with a specific file type, you need to modify the `s_AssetExtensionMap` map in `Hazel/Asset/AssetExtensions.h`.

-In theory this is all the code neccessary in order to have the Asset System recognize your asset.
+In theory this is all the code necessary in order to have the Asset System recognize your asset.
 This isn't enough to have the Asset Manager import your asset correctly however.
 In order to have that functionality we need to implement an `AssetSerializer`.

 ## Importing/Exporting The Asset